enceladus2000/echoslam_ROS/README.md

 # ROS simulations for EchoSLAM

-We'll be testing our algorithms in a ROS environment.
+We'll be testing our localisation algorithms in a ROS environment.

 To launch a sample simulation of n bots
 * Clone this package into your workspace